Professor Siân Adiseshiah

 Siân has held two Arts and Humanities Research Council (AHRC) grants as co-investigator (PI: Leslie Hicks): (1) ‘Telling Our Stories’.
 Support for Heritage Lottery Funded Community Groups £37,601 2013-14; (2) Connected Communities Research Development Award ‘Looking Back for the Future: The Value of the Past in Developing the Lives of Young People’ £19,543 2012.

-Siân has recently led the validation of the MA in Contemporary Literature and Culture, delivered for the first time in October 2022.
+Siân led the validation of the MA in Contemporary Literature and Culture, which was delivered for the first time in October 2022, and contributes to the teaching of several modules on the MA.

 She is a Fellow of the Higher Education Association.

-Siân has supervised the following six PhD projects to completion:
+Siân has supervised the following PhD projects to completion:

 • Jennifer Hankin, 'Possible Worlds: Utopian Topographies in Contemporary Installation Art' (2023)